Ohio’s Ties to the White House Easter Egg Roll

 The annual White House Easter Egg Roll dates back to Ohioan Rutherford B. Hayes’ time in office.
+The tradition lives on in Fremont.

 In the days before Secret Service protection and armed motorcades, the President of the United States was accessible on the streets of Washington D.C.
 Such was the case when Ohio native Rutherford B. Hayes held the nation’s highest office.